 This morning, it’s a Spanish lecture about a film called Even the Rain, made in 2010.
 The film is violent and quite shocking, but also very political.
 Sometimes people think of Cambridge as old-fashioned, but this lecture reminds me of why my degree is important in the modern day.
 And one of the main reasons I enjoy studying languages is because they will always be relevant.
 The course keeps you in touch with cultures and customs from all around the world!

-10:00 Library stop: I go to pick up a book from the University Library.
+10:00 Library stop: I often visit the Cambridge University Library to pick up books, whether they be course–related material or just great English literature books.
+The library is an invaluable source of reading material as a MML student.
 This library is six storeys high and receives a copy of every single book published in the UK.
 This means it can take half an hour to find a single book!
 That said, students rarely need to use the University Library because each college has their own, smaller one.

 I’m studying a specific Linguistics module this year, looking at how the Spanish language came out of Latin, and so I need a very obscure book.
 After finally finding the Linguistics section, I see a dreaded gap in the bookshelf.
 This means another languages student in my class must have got there before me!